4 Powerful Strategies To Build A Strong Emotional Foundation In A Child

 One of the most crucial responsibilities of a parent, caregiver or an early childhood educator is to build a strong emotional foundation in a child.
 Since humans are emotional beings, the ability to manage one’s emotions is not only important for an individual, it is also fundamentally essential.

-Why the Need to Build Strong Emotional Foundation in a Child?
+Introduction: Why Build Strong Emotional Foundation in a Child?

 A strong emotional foundation enhances the ability of an individual to cope up with life’s every challenges, initiate new relationships, develop new relationships into healthy relationships, grow healthy relationships into deeper and stronger relationships and carve one’s own identity in the process.